Clinic Cancer Care Specialty Center

 The medical dosimetrist works under the supervision of the medical physicist to determine the most effective angle the radiation beam should be applied, along with the strength and dosage of the radiation along its pathway.
 Technologies today allow the dosage to be adjusted as it travels through the body, allowing for healthy tissue to be spared as the cancer tissue is targeted.

-For questions about radiation oncology treatment at Clinic Cancer Care, contact Amanda Copenhaver at 406-268-3962.
+For questions about radiation oncology treatment at Clinic Cancer Care, please click here or call 406-268-3962.

 - American Cancer Society Resource Room